ZizzyDizzyMC/IndigoBoard/README.md

 * `"api-enabled"`: Whether or not there should be API access.
 * `"port"`: The port Indigoboard should run off of.
 * `"debug"`: Whether this is a debugging or production instance.
+* `"allow-anonymous"`: Allow anonymous uploads.
+This means that a user does not have to be registered to upload.
+* `"folder"`: The folder name when returning images.
 * `"version"`: Board version, should not need to be touched.